MsMatki/Restaurant-app/README.md

 ![alt text](Screen.png)

-## How To Use On you Local Machine
+## How To Use On Your Local Machine

 * To run this file, download the GitHub zip file or clone the repository.
 * Open the root folder of the repository in a terminal